Maserati 150S: Development

-The first series had a Maserati 300S-inspired body developed by Celestino Fiandri who also assembled the first few chassis; Gilco soon took over this aspect.
-A less rounded design by Medardo Fantuzzi followed during 1956.
-Other changes for the second series included a swap from a four-speed transmission with Porsche patent synchromesh to a five-speed unit made by ZF.
-Eight 1955s were built; it is not certain whether all of them were fitted with the four-speed gearbox.
+The first series had a Maserati 300S-inspired body developed by Celestino Fiandri who also assembled the first few chassis together with Malagoli; Gilco soon took over this aspect.
 The tubular frame chassis was similar to that of the A6GCS, but with the important distinction of having a de Dion rear axle with transverse leaf springs rather than the A6's live rear end.
-The wheelbase on the first five cars was 2150 mm; this was increased to 2250 mm beginning with chassis #1656.
+The wheelbase on the first four or five cars was 2150 mm; this was increased to 2250 mm beginning with chassis #1656.
+Eight 1955s (first series) were built; some of them may have been fitted with the five-speed gearbox seen on the second series.

+The second series followed during 1956; it changed from the original four-speed transmission with Porsche patent synchromesh to a five-speed unit made by ZF.
+The more angular bodywork was all new, with a more aggressive nose and a truncated rear end.
+It was developed by Giulio Alfieri with a new focus on aerodynamics, incorporating a faired underbody, and built by Medardo Fantuzzi.

-The 1957 Maserati 150 GT was a spider built on a Maserati A6GCS chassis intended for street use, bodied by Medardo Fantuzzi and sporting a 150S engine with a lowered compression ratio.
+The 1957 Maserati 150 GT was a spider built on a Maserati A6GCS chassis intended for street use, bodied by Fantuzzi and sporting a 150S engine with a lowered compression ratio.

 Massimino, the spearhead of Maserati's four-cylinder program, left for Stanguellini in late 1952 and was replaced at Maserati by Gioacchino Colombo.
 Colombo, as well as Giulio Alfieri who joined Maserati in September 1953, preferred the six-cylinder design and the 150S/200S family was never developed to its full potential.
-During 1956, Maserati accordingly stopped developing the 150S, although this engine (as well as the larger variants) found new life in later years, being used to power mid-engined, British Formula Two and Formula One chassis into the early 1960s.
+During 1956, partly as a result of unsatisfying competition results, Maserati accordingly stopped developing the 150S.
+The factory reengined one car (#1655) with a 250S engine, #1665 was equipped with a 200S engine, and chassis #1672 was reengineered to 200SI specifications and given the new chassis number 2407.
+Briggs Cunningham swapped a 200S engine into chassis #1657 in 1956.
+Stirling Moss referred to the series 2 car that he drove to victories at Monza and Nürburgring in 1956 as "overbodied and a bit gutless", which helps explain the numerous swaps for two-litre engines.
+The engine (and its larger siblings), however, found new life in later years, being used to power mid-engined, British Formula Two and Formula One chassis into the early 1960s.